 Evaluating my feelings before writing this critique I felt that the less cynical as well as younger gay men may see the movie as gay homage to The Karate Kid.
-If so, it’s certainly better for not being American made.

 So, while my cynical outer gay rates Handsome Devil, a hmmm?
 My lovelorn inner gay predictably cheered, cried and almost clapped.

 I’m giving it a 4/5 on the lavender scale of “must sees”.
 More shower scenes could have earned it another half point.
 That’s Netlix’s Handsome Devil.